 - Stuffy and running nose

 In the event that cockroaches are triggering an allergic reaction in someone who has asthma, the following symptoms may be experienced:

 - Pain in the chest or chest tightness

 - Trouble when sleeping due to coughing, wheezing, or shortness of breath

-Roach rash is an inflammation characterized by itchy sensation which also inhibits your skin’s ability to heal.
-The antigens which cockroaches produce are similar to those produced by dust mite.
-And because dust mite is a notorious instigator of allergies, it achieves its goal by disrupting the skin’s natural barrier to protect itself from foreign substances.
+Roach rash is an inflammation characterized by an itchy sensation that also inhibits your skin’s ability to heal.
+The antigens that cockroaches produce are similar to those produced by dust mites.
 This disruption happens in 3 hours after exposure with the insect, and will often trigger an aggressive inflammatory response that leads to roach rash.

 People get this rash when a cockroach crawls on their skin or when they come into contact with the insect’s waste.
 However, the mystery of how some people are able to sit still as this insect crawls on their skin is unknown to researchers.